 Annual timescale data are calculated using monthly statistics using calendar months that account for leap years.
 WMO baseline maps are calculated by taking the mean of all annual timescale ERALClim maps that fall within the time periods stated above (inclusive).
 Image bands are named to map onto equivalent BioClim variables (Fick and Hijmans, 2017).

 Global data are provided here in GeoTIFF format as multiband images (where each band represents a different year/variable depending on the data downloaded) at a spatial scale of 0.1 degrees within a WGS84 grid (EPSG:4326).
-If users require data from point locations and/or subset regions for a specific time range or for a custom range of variables, these can be easily accessed using the Google Earth Engine Climate Tool (GEEClimT).
-Access to this tool requires a Google Earth Engine account, and is free to use for academic research and education purposes, and users who access data through the tool should cite Lea et al., 2024.
+If users require data from point locations and/or subset regions for a specific time range or for a custom range of variables, these can be easily accessed using the Google Earth Engine Climate Tool (GEEClimT; Lea et al.).
+Access to this tool requires a Google Earth Engine account, and is free to use for academic research and education purposes.
+If you use any data extracted using this tool, please cite Lea et al., 2024.

 Descriptions of each band within the dataset are listed below: